Toxumuharu/ToxumuharuDotfiles/README.md

 # ToxumuharuDotfiles

-this file is created by Toxumuharu, just for any kinds of bash system. i can not assume the responsibility at any time.
+this file is created by Toxumuharu, just for some of bash system. i will never take responsible.

-if you want to use this, you have to install git first:)